igrigorik/http-client-hints/draft.md

 Above example indicates that the cache key should be based on the DPR header.

 ~~~
-  Vary: DPR, RW
+  Vary: DPR, RW, MD
 ~~~

-Above example indicates that the cache key should be based on the DPR and RW headers.
+Above example indicates that the cache key should be based on the DPR, RW, and MD headers.

 # The DPR Client Hint